 Click “Start Generating” and watch as each design is done automatically.

 This use case is a bit complex than the previous ones.
 I will explain it using a tumbler mockup template.
+You will see how this process can generate tumbler videos in bulk.

+Verify the animation by clicking play.
 Note that this template has nested smart objects:

 Double-click the first smart object layer and rename it to “@design”.
 Next, open this layer and find the nested smart object and rename it “@nested”.
 Save the changes for both layers.